HectorTa1989/DEX-Hec-Layer2/README.md

 2. Update the `deployment/docker-compose.yml` with production settings.
 3. Deploy using Docker Swarm:
 docker stack deploy -c deployment/docker-compose.yml dex-platform

-## Architecture

-This structure organizes the code into distinct modules:

-Smart Contracts: Handles on-chain logic for the DEX.
-Backend: Provides API endpoints and integrates with the order matching engine.
-Frontend: Web interface for users to interact with the DEX.
-Mobile: Cross-platform mobile app for on-the-go trading.
-Order Matching Engine: High-performance C++ engine for order matching.

-These modules interact as follows:

-The frontend and mobile app communicate with the backend via RESTful API calls and WebSocket connections.
-The backend interacts with the smart contracts through ethers.js to place on-chain orders.
-The backend uses the C++ order matching engine as a native addon for high-performance order matching.
-The smart contracts emit events that the backend listens to for order execution and other on-chain activities.

-This structure allows for separation of concerns, making the codebase modular and easier to maintain.
-Each component can be developed, tested, and scaled independently while still working together as a cohesive system.

 ## Contributing